The Rough Notes Company

-The winning agent, broker, or agency will be honored at a special dinner in the Spring of 2024 in conjunction with the Rough Notes Agency of the Year celebration in Indianapolis.
+The winning agent, broker, or agency will be honored at a special dinner in March 2022 in conjunction with the Rough Notes Agency of the Year celebration in Indianapolis.
 The winning philanthropic organization or charity will receive a $5,000 check in the name of the winning agent, broker, or agency.
 Additionally, the winner will be presented an engraved eagle sculpture and will be featured in an article in a future issue of Rough Notes magazine about the winning community service project.

 Our past honorees, listed below, represent the kind of socially concerned, responsible men and women in whom our industry can take great pride.
 Without a doubt, those we have honored are only a small percentage of the many insurance professionals who are equally worthy of formal recognition.
 We again ask that you please nominate a deserving insurance professional this year for our prestigious award.

-Previous winners of The Rough Notes Company Community Service Award for independent agents, brokers, and agencies are:
+Previous winners of The Rough Notes Company Community Service Award for independent agents, brokers, and agencies:

 2020-Bill Mitchell, Waterville, Maine: For his work with Boys & Girls Clubs and YMCA of Greater Waterville, and other initiatives.